-The esteemed British conductor talks on his work as a specialist of Live to Picture concerts and his love and admiration for the music of John Williams
+Esteemed British conductor talks his work as a specialist of Live to Film concerts and his love and admiration for the music of John Williams

 Hosted by Maurizio Caschetto

 Ben Palmer is part of that generation of musicians who grew up without making too much distinction between the great classical literature and the film music repertoire.
 He is quick to recognize that much of that is consequence of his exposure to the music of John Williams since he was a young trumpet player performing in youth orchestras in the United Kingdom.